-If you want to help Nepali Villagers to improve their life conditions while having a wonderful experience, Baseri Village Experience is exactly what you are looking for!
+If you want to help Nepali Villagers to improve their living conditions while having a wonderful experience, Baseri Village Experience is exactly what you are looking for!
 By staying with locals both is Kathmandu and in Baseri, you will be able to share our wonderful culture and history.
-Your hosts are members of a locals small NGO Thelma& Louise Nepal.
+Your hosts are members of a local small NGO Thelma& Louise Nepal.
 They will be more than happy to share their views on Nepal’s development.

-You will have amazing views of both the impressive Langtang and the Himalayan range, while discovering the Katmandu Valley.
+You will have amazing views of both the impressive Langtang and the Himalayan range while discovering the Katmandu Valley.
 Besides, living in a Tamang village, where the people are generous and welcoming will allow you to share a wonderful human experience.
 Meeting the very friendly Baseri villagers will make you want to come back again and again for sure!

 1. From April to June for berry hunting and flower discovering